jmiller656/EDSR-Tensorflow/README.md

 - Train and post results on a larger model and dataset

 ## Pre-trained model
 There is a pre-trained model that I have made for the baseline model (default params) using my machine.
 If you'd like to use it, download the files [here](https://drive.google.com/drive/folders/1KaotYQZb842OGHPujsijNgwdEKQo6oF9?usp=sharing).
 In order to run, create a directory called `saved_models` and place the files in there.
-Then you can use test.py to sample images
+Then you can use test.py to resize images.